 The Alternative Fuel Vehicle (AFV) Rebate program was extended in February when it reached the milestone of awarding 500 rebates at \$3,500 for large-battery system plug-in hybrid electric vehicles and battery-electric vehicles.
 The AFV program is now offering \$3,000 for the next 500 large battery system vehicles.
+The AFV rebate program has provided 44 of these \$3,000 rebates since mid-February.
 With this commitment, the total investment in alternative fuel vehicles for residents will total over \$3.35 million since 2011.
 The Department of Environmental Protection also offers rebates of \$1,000 for battery-electric vehicles with battery system capacity less than 10 kWh, as well as, for natural gas, propane, hydrogen or fuel-cell vehicles.
+The AFV program has provided 11 of these rebates since mid-February.